-The co2 srmer enduse metric is the short-run marginal emission rate (SRMER) for end-use load, which is the rate of emissions that would be induced by a marginal increase in a region's load at a specific point in time.
+These metrics are the short-run marginal emission rates (SRMER) for end-use load, which is the rate of emissions that would be induced by a marginal increase in a region's load at a specific point in time.
 The value is the emission rate of whichever generator would have served the marginal increase in load, modified by any relevant transmission, distribution, and efficiency losses.
-10 For an overview of the method that Cambium uses to interpret PLEXOS results and estimate which generator was on the margin at every point in time, see Section 5.4.
+For an overview of the method that Cambium uses to interpret PLEXOS results and estimate which generator was on the margin at every point in time, see Section 5.5.